A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \end{proof} \begin{remark}[Question] Assume $X$ comes from taking perfection of a smooth quasi-affine scheme of finite type over a perfect field $k$, do we always have that $H^i(X,WO_X)$, $i>0$ has bounded $p$-torsion? \end{remark}

-The example below is provided by O. Gabber, which shows that torsion can appear in degree $2$ and in fact higher even degrees.
-By taking product of such and replacing $\Gamma$ by $\Z/p^n$ with increasing $n$'s, we see that without the finite type assumption, the answer to the question is no.
+The example below is provided by Offer Gabber, which shows that torsion can appear in degree $2$ and all higher even degrees.
+By taking products and replacing $\Gamma$ by $\Z/p^n$ with increasing $n$'s, we see that without the finite type assumption, the question has a negative answer.

 \begin{example} Let $\Gamma$ be the cyclic group of order $p$, acting trivially on $\Z$.
 Its group cohomologies with integer coefficients are

 Let $V$ be a finite dimensional faithful $k$-representation of $\Gamma$.
 We define $Y'$ to be the spectrum of the symmetric algebra on the dual $V^\ast$ of $V$.
 It has an induced $\Gamma$-action.
 Upon replacing $V$ with some tensor power of it, we may assume this action is free on an open $U$ whose complement has codimension $m\geq 2$.
 Consider the quotient $Y'/\Gamma$.
 Let $Z$ be the complement of $U/\Gamma$ in $Y'/\Gamma$.
 We may choose homogenous polynomials $h_1,\cdots,h_{\text{dim} Z}$ in $\mathrm{Sym}^\bullet V^\ast$, such that they form a regular sequence on $Z$ and that the vanishing locus $V(h_1,\cdots, h_{\text{dim}Z})$ is smooth.
 Now $Z\cap V(h_1,\cdots, h_{\text{dim}Z})$ agrees set-theoretically with the origin.
 Let $C$ be the algebra $\mathrm{Sym}^\bullet V^\ast/(h_1,\cdots,h_{\text{dim}Z})$, $Y$ be the perfection of its punctured spectrum.
 Then $\Gamma$ acts freely on $Y$ and the quotient $X:=Y/\Gamma$ is a smooth, quasi-affine perfect scheme of finite type over $k$.
 We can use a Hochschild-Serre spectral sequence to compute the cohomology of $X$.
 In particular, we have for any $p\leq m-1$